zinint/OSCD_Invoke-DOSfuscation/OSCD - Issue - DOSfuscation.md

 There is only one Sigma rule that is focusing on cmd.exe commandline obfuscation detection — [rules/windows/process_creation/win_susp_cli_escape.yml](https://github.com/Neo23x0/sigma/blob/master/rules/windows/process_creation/win_susp_cli_escape.yml).
 The most of the methods, supported by [Invoke-DOSfuscation](https://github.com/danielbohannon/Invoke-DOSfuscation) are not covered at all.

 You can pick up some of the methods of cmd.exe commandline obfuscation, provided by the [Invoke-DOSfuscation](https://github.com/danielbohannon/Invoke-DOSfuscation) framework and develop Sigma rules for them.
-You will need to use [regular expressions](https://github.com/Neo23x0/sigma/wiki/Specification#types) in Sigma rules.
+You will need to use [regular expressions](https://github.com/Neo23x0/sigma/wiki/Specification#types) in Sigma rules.<br>
 Here is a [Sigma rule](https://github.com/Neo23x0/sigma/blob/master/rules/windows/process_creation/win_invoke_obfuscation_obfuscated_iex_commandline.yml) developed by Daniel Bohannon that utilize regular expressions in Sigma rule:
 ```
 title: Invoke-Obfuscation Obfuscated IEX Invocation